andyli/PyOpenNI/README.md

  * Code cleanup and formatted according to [PEP 8](http://www.python.org/dev/peps/pep-0008) rules.
  * Directory structure simplified.

 PyOpenNI is written with the [Boost.Python](http://www.boost.org/doc/libs/release/libs/python/doc/index.html) libraries.
-PyOpenNI is released under the [GNU GPL](http://www.gnu.org/copyleft/gpl.html) verson 3.
+PyOpenNI is released under the [GNU GPL](http://www.gnu.org/copyleft/gpl.html) version 3.

 **Note:** Currently, only a _small group of features_ are being exposed to Python.
 We are working to add more, but if you want to accelerate this process you're encouraged to collaborate.
 [Contact me](mailto:jmendeth@gmail.com) if you wish to help develop PyOpenNI.
 See the [github page](https://github.com/jmendeth/PyOpenNI) if you want to submit a **bug** or a **feature request**.
 Thanks!